-For better or worse, we explore our emotions through film.
-The way that certain movies can tap into our need for acceptance, our quests for adventure, and even our curiosity around danger is the reason why lines form outside theaters and an entire audience can have a similar reaction to a scene.
+Certain movies can tap into our need for acceptance, our quests for adventure, and our curiosity about danger.
 Even if it’s fantasy, the things we see displayed on screen can feel real.
-And depending on the circumstances, some film characters can help us navigate the tenuous positions of being heroines in our own lives, too.
+And depending on the circumstances, some film characters can help us navigate the tenuous position of being a heroine in our own lives, too.

 Take a strong female character, for instance.
 When we’re dealing with our own issues, watching a film starring one can be a welcome escape as well as a push in the right direction.
-That’s why we chose 15 films with strong female characters who rose to various occasions—like enrolling in Harvard Law School, turning down a loveless proposal, and moving to New York City—so that you might be inspired to do the same.
-It may not be the best idea to follow in their exact footsteps since we are talking about movies, but feel free to emulate their confidence when dealing with your own issues.
-After all, you’re still in the midst of your compelling story.
+That’s why we chose 17 films with strong female characters who rose to various occasions—like enrolling in Harvard Law School, turning down a loveless proposal, and moving to New York City—so that you might be inspired to do the same and emulate their confidence when dealing with your own issues.
+After all, you’re still in the midst of your own compelling story.

 Elizabeth Bennet in Pride and Prejudice